ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 <a name="kp1"></a>
 # Key Positive (+) : Measurable Progress Over Time

-The definite biggest postive from my health tracking was that it gave me the ability to **visually track my progress over time** and see if any changes I was making (positive or negative) were having any effects on my health.
-Since my primary objective in the beginning was to lose weight, that is the story I wanted to talk about here.
+The definite biggest positive from my health tracking was that it gave me the ability to **visually track my progress over time** and see if any changes I was making (positive or negative) were having any effects on my health.
+Since my primary objective in the beginning was to lose weight, that’s the story I wanted to talk about here.

 While your rate of weight loss will depend on several other factors like genetics and activity level, the usual idea is that the lower you keep your net calories, the more weight you can lose.
 Let's take a look at my net calories over time first.